LeoQK/Manual/README.md

 ## The Manual

 Mapcontrol advances the application of gaming skills to real-world problems and careers.
+We collaborate with gamers and organizations to discover how gaming skills can best applied to real-world problems and careers.

 <p align="center">
 <img width="354" height="419.5" src="assets/mapcontrol-stack.PNG"></img>